Tito–Stalin split: Federation with Bulgaria

-In late 1944, Stalin had first proposed a Yugoslav–Bulgarian federation, involving a dualist state where Bulgaria would be one half of the federation and Yugoslavia (further divided into its republics) the other.
-The Yugoslav position was the federation was possible, but only if Bulgaria were one of the seven federal units, and if Pirin Macedonia was ceded to the nascent Yugoslav federal unit of Macedonia.
+In late 1944, Stalin first proposed a Yugoslav–Bulgarian federation, involving a dualist state where Bulgaria would be one half of the federation and Yugoslavia (further divided into its republics) the other.
+The Yugoslav position was that a federation was possible, but only if Bulgaria were one of the seven federal units and if Pirin Macedonia was ceded to the nascent Yugoslav federal unit of Macedonia.
 Since the two sides could not agree, Stalin invited them to Moscow in January 1945 for arbitration—first supporting the Bulgarian view—and days later switching to the Yugoslav position.
 Finally, on 26 January, the British government warned the Bulgarian authorities against any federation arrangement with Yugoslavia before Bulgaria signed a peace treaty with the Allies.
-The federation was shelved, to the relief of Tito.
+The federation was shelved, to Tito's relief.

-Three years later, in 1948, when Tito and Hoxha preparing to deploy the Yugoslav People's Army to Albania, the Bulgarian Workers' Party leader Georgi Dimitrov spoke to Western journalists about turning the Eastern Bloc into a federally organised state.
-He then included Greece in a list of "people's democracies", causing concern in the West and in the USSR.
-Tito sought to distance Yugoslavia from the idea, but the USSR interpreted Dimitrov's words as influenced by Yugoslav intentions in the Balkans.
+Three years later, in 1948, when Tito and Hoxha were preparing to deploy the Yugoslav People's Army to Albania, the Bulgarian Workers' Party leader Georgi Dimitrov spoke to Western journalists about turning the Eastern Bloc into a federally organised state.
+He then included Greece in a list of "people's democracies", causing concern in the West and in the Soviet Union.
+Tito sought to distance Yugoslavia from the idea, but the Soviets came to believe that Dimitrov's remarks were influenced by Yugoslavia's intentions in the Balkans.
 On 1 February 1948, Molotov instructed the Yugoslav and Bulgarian leaders to send representatives to Moscow by 10 February for discussions.
 On 5 February, just days before the scheduled meeting with Stalin, the DSE launched its general offensive, shelling Thessaloniki four days later.